ogbigboss/how-i-got-my-netflix-show-cancelled/DRAFT.md

 ...

+I mostly wanted to setup an email chain that would make clear that Vouch, at the time, felt it more necessary to protect their client from a potential truth rather than take the time to technically validate what their employee claimed to be the truth.

+I mean, Ms. Wulff could've just setup the meeting, she didn't have to take the bait.

+But she did, and at that point I realized at least internally that Vouch was more afraid of me and what I knew than anything else.

+I ended Tuesday evening giving Ms. Wulff the impression that maybe I was considering that I actually _was_ hacked.
+This was to buy some time.

+I mean, given how Vouch played it, if I wanted to play along, I could still be there, and whenever something didn't go my way, I'd have the ability to dangle that above the literal CEO for what they did to me.
+And it would work.

+That said -- I ahd to ask myself -- with _complete disrespect_ to what happened with regards to any potential investigations, private or governmentally influenced, was Vouch a company worth staying at?

+I thought about the attrition, particularly amongst female leadership and ground floor employees, with accusations of sexism already existing before I got there.

+I thgouht about the poor to non existent communication between the C levels and the tech leadership.

+I looked at the codebase and realized I ran the `git blame` command way more often than the `git commit` command -- the latter is only important when they give you work to commit to after all.
+The former is perhaps poorly named but, I had to face facts.

+Vouch was a poorly run and poorly managed company.
+The funding they received and the resumes of their founders made them even more of an embarrasment.

+This of course led to the situation I was in, but my situation wasn't the only thing emblemic of this company that said I'd be better off elsewhere.

+I went to sleep asking myself this:

+_Am I really getting paid enough to work at a company which has poor business practices and is bigotted enough to target me the way they did, and then pretend they can pretend their way out of it?_

+_Am I being paid enough to believe someone else's lie over my own truth?_

+#### Wednesday, 3/16/2022

+> "For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life." -John 3:16

+March 16 2022 I made a choice that I will never regret: if I am to live one life, it will be one of my own writing.

+No one will take my story from me, not now, and not ever.

+Reader, had I realized I was on a Netflix Show, and knew about the Razzlekhan thing -

+I probably would've been more pissed off than I was.
 # Chapter 12 - First Week post Vouch, 3/21/22

 > Sam: Maybe, if we hit the ground running make him think he's up against the big boys... you know, the government types.